The University of Iowa Eight Over 80 Award

 Her achievements and leadership have been recognized frequently.
 She received the 2009 Lifetime Distinguished Service Humanitarian Award from the St. Charles Chamber of Commerce and a 2008 Lifetime Achievement Award at the Dove Awards for Women of Achievement in St. Charles County.
 In 2013, St. Andrews Senior Services named her an Ageless Remarkable St. Louisan.
 She also received the University of Iowa Distinguished Service Award in 2011.

 In 2004, she and her husband, Frank (59BSE), established the Anita and Franklin Hockett College of Nursing Scholarship for Master of Science in nursing students.
 The couple also created the Franklin D. and Anita L. Hockett Engineering Scholarship in 2011.
-Hockett’s kind, giving nature is admired and appreciated.
+Hockett's kind, giving nature was always admired and appreciated.

 Related Content